dragonman225-alt/shorturl/README.md

 ./create-dist/create-dist.sh
 ```

-The distribution package is friendly to hosting services that support Node.js, so it can be easily picked up and run.

-(One just need to install necessary dependencies and run the `start` script.)
+The distribution package is friendly to hosting services that support Node.js, so it can be easily picked up and run. ("friendly" – one just need to `npm install` and `npm start`)

 ### Manual

-If you have full control of the server, or you want to test locally, you can
+If you have full control of the server, or you want to test locally, you can also

 ```bash
 # Don't forget to run "yarn build" in both frontend/ and backend/